 - Various styles of teaching

-- Materials being used in regards with curriculum
+- Materials being used in regards to curriculum

 - Diverse Philosophies of teaching (comparison to mine and my country)

 - Technology as a tool of learning